electrode-io/electrode-ota-server/README.md

             "options": {
                 "contactPoints": [
                     //You can enter an array of cassandra "contactPoints" but you need at least one.
-                    // If you are running cassandra locally you can use localhost.
+                    // If you are running cassandra locally you can use "localhost".
                     "<%=cassandra.hosts%>"
                 ],
                 //Optional username and password.
 If you are connceting to a cassandra instance that